 To find out more…

-At Chaillé-les-Marais, the Maison du Maître de Digues (dyke master’s house) invites you to discover the life of Frédéric, from the Collardeau family who were dyke masters from father to son virtually throughout the 19th century.
-It was in the heart of the dry marsh that the dyke master operated before water management was automated.
+At Chaillé-les-Marais, the Maison du Maître de Digues (Dike supervisor museum) invites you to discover the life of Frédéric, from the Collardeau family who were dyke supervisors from father to son virtually throughout the 19th century.
+It was in the heart of the dry marsh that the embankment supervisor operated before water management was automated.
 He was in charge of ensuring that the canals, bridges and locks were kept in a good state of repair.
 He alone represented the determination of those generations of men who, through the centuries, fought to tame the waters and overcome nature.
-The dyke master’s role was a tricky one that required in-depth knowledge of the region and unquestionable authority to settle the frequent disputes between the “marouins” (dry marsh inhabitants) and the “maraîchins” (wet marsh residents).
+The dike supervisor’s role was a tricky one that required in-depth knowledge of the region and unquestionable authority to settle the frequent disputes between the “marouins” (dry marsh inhabitants) and the “maraîchins” (wet marsh residents).

-The ecomuseum opens the doors to the Dyke Master’s official accommodation.
+The ecomuseum opens the doors to the dike supervisor’s official accommodation.
 Discover the living conditions, profession and daily life of Frédéric Collardeau!
-With a costumed guide and wearing ancient headdresses, children have fun as they learn about the Dyke Master’s lifestyle… Take the time to see how the dyke changes through the seasons, and listen to the marshland sounds.
+With a costumed guide and wearing ancient headdresses, children have fun as they learn about the dyke supervisor’s lifestyle… Take the time to see how the dyke changes through the seasons, and listen to the marshland sounds.
 Total immersion!